Wilderness Lodge: Disney World’s Best Christmas Spot

-Wilderness Lodge is the best hotel at Christmas.
-Not just in Walt Disney World, but anywhere.
-The decorations, music, and tree are all gorgeous and rife with detail, but this is truly a matter of the whole being more than the sum of its parts.
-This post showcases the beauty of Wilderness Lodge decked out for the holiday season.
-(Updated November 14, 2021.)
+Wilderness Lodge is not just Walt Disney World’s #1 hotel at Christmas (although it is).
+It’s also the best holiday-time spot anywhere–parks or resorts–in all of WDW.
+The decorations and tree are gorgeous and detailed, but this is truly a matter of the whole being more than the sum of its parts.
+This post showcases the beauty of Wilderness Lodge decked out for Christmas.
+(Updated December 10, 2023.)

 What makes Wilderness Lodge so great during the holidays is the way all of this melds together to create an environment that’s fully transportive.
 Imagineering’s best work excels at taking guests to a different time and place, as well as suspending disbelief.
 Year round, this is something that Wilderness Lodge accomplishes, removing guests from the Florida swamps and dropping them into a grand lodge in the Pacific Northwest.